 There are just a ton of great Wi-Fi extenders out there, so to help you find the best Wi-Fi extender for your needs, we’ve created a list of the best Wi-Fi extenders you can buy today.

 Fast speeds throughout your house

 Bands: 802.11ac 5GHz and 2.4GHz | Connectivity: 1 x Gigabit Ethernet port | Features: Wi-Fi Protected Access (WPS), Extender/Access Point mode switch, power button

-Netgear is a huge player in home and office networking, and they’ve put their tremendous expertise to good use here with the AC1200 WiFi Range Extender EX6150.
-The EX6150 model is a modest device that you can plug directly into an electrical outlet.
+Netgear has become almost ubiquitous in the networking world over the years, and it has put its considerable knowledge to great use here with the AC1200 WiFi Range Extender EX6150.
+The EX6150 model is a simple device that you can plug directly into any electrical outlet.

-This Wi-Fi extender has a quick and easy setup, with no need to use an installation disc.
-Just follow the straightforward instructions and, just like that, you'll have speedy and reliable Wi-Fi all over your entire home or office.
+This Wi-Fi extender boasts quick and simple setup, with no need to use any installation software.
+Just follow the straightforward instructions and, before you know it, you'll have reliable and fast Wi-Fi throughout your entire office or home.

 2. D-Link Wi-Fi Dual Band Range Extender DAP-1520

 Bands: 802.11ac 5GHz and 2.4GHz | Connectivity: N/A | Features: Wi-Fi Protected Access (WPS), two internal antennas

 D-Link's reticent Wi-Fi Dual Band Range Extender (DAP-1520) is tiny and inconspicuous, meaning that while it has extremely robust performance boosting your Wi-Fi network throughout your home or office – it’s virtually invisible to anyone who isn’t explicitly looking for it.